 This is a retrospective covering some of the lessons learned from ‘Project Aurora’.
 This project involved the migration of 60 data analyst users’ objects from a legacy SQL Server database to a scalable, fit-for-purpose Aurora database.

-Back in 2015, there were four Marketing Analysts in Wellington and another four in the regional offices in London, San Francisco and Melbourne.
-Data Science wasn’t a hot job yet, and the Data Analysts role was primarily to support marketing automation by using the Data Services platform to pull lists for email campaigns.
+At Xero, analytics is growing at an incredibly fast rate.
+However, it hasn’t always been this way.
+As of 2015, there were four marketing analysts in Wellington and another four in London, San Francisco, and Melbourne.
+Data science wasn’t a hot job yet, and the data analyst role was primarily to support marketing automation by pulling lists for email campaigns.

-By the time we reached 2017 the community had grown to around 20 Analysts and the cracks were starting to show on the SQL Server environment.
-The amount of data stored was going up every few months, and there was a demand for faster processing.
+Toward the end of 2017, the community had grown to around 20 analysts and cracks had begun to appear in the SQL Server environment.
+Every few months, the amount of data stored increased, and there was a need for faster processing.

 Life with SQL Server

-The SQL Server deployed as a sandpit environment was designed for a much smaller workload, wasn’t intended to be a production space and became much harder to monitor, debug and deliver a quality service.
+The SQL Server sandpit environment was designed for a much smaller workload, wasn’t intended to be a production environment, and became difficult to monitor, debug, and deliver a quality service.